-The initial treatment of a bunion should be non-operative.
-Symptoms can often be greatly improved with simple non-operative interventions.
+The initial treatment for almost all bunions should be non-operative.
+Symptoms can often be greatly improved with simple interventions.
 Non-operative treatment may include adjusting the shoes or trying common products available at pharmacies, sporting goods stores, and through the internet:

-- Properly fitted shoes: Properly fitting comfort shoes with a wide non-constrictive toe box, especially one that is made out of a soft material such as leather, can be quite helpful in reducing the irritation over the prominent bunion.
-In some instances, it is helpful to have a shoemaker stretch the inside aspect of the shoe.
+- Properly fitted shoes: Properly fitting comfort shoes with a wide non-constrictive toe box (with soft materials) can be quite helpful in reducing the irritation over the prominent bunion.
+In some instances, it is helpful to stretch the inside aspect of the shoe.
 Jamming a foot with a bunion into a constrictive shoe will likely lead to the development of uncomfortable symptoms.
 Inspect your shoes/boots to see if the area over the bunion can be stretched.
 You might be surprised how easy this can be accomplished with a relatively inexpensive “shoe stretcher.”

 - Bunion pads (bunion sleeve): Bunion pads may also be helpful in decreasing the symptoms associated with the bunion (Figure 3).
-These pads can be obtained at many drugstores.
-Essentially they serve to lessen the irritation over the medial prominence and, thereby, decrease the associated inflammation This should be combined with comfortable non-constrictive shoes.
+This thin silicone material lessens the rubbing over the bunion and decreases the irritation.
+This should be combined with comfortable wider/soft shoes.

-- A toe spacer placed between the great toe and the second toe can help to straighten the bunion deformity and, thereby, decrease the irritation associated with the bunion.
-Toe spacers can be obtained at most drug stores or online.
+- A silicone toe spacer placed between the great toe and the second toe can help to straighten the bunion deformity and help re-align the big toe joint.

-- Soft shoe inserts: Over-the-counter accommodative orthotics may also help bunion symptoms.
-This product is particularly helpful if bunion symptoms include pain that is under the ball of the foot.
+- Soft shoe inserts: Over-the-counter soft orthotics may also help bunion symptoms especially if there is more pain beneath the ball of the foot.
 Orthotics with a slight arch may be helpful for patients that have flat feet.
 Don’t forget that you may need to purchase a slightly larger shoe to comfortably wear the inserts.

 - Bunion splints have often been used to treat the symptoms associated with hallux valgus.
 These splints are typically worn at night in an effort to reduce the bunion deformity.
-There is no evidence to suggest that these splints decrease the rate at which bunion deformities occur.
-There is also no evidence that clearly supports their effectiveness.
-Some patients, however, report good relief with the use of these splints.
+There is no evidence to suggest that these splints will slow the toe deformity but some patient’s feel some relief when wearing them.